 The recreational halibut fishery is the focus of a statewide research and management effort.
-Data on the recreational fishery and harvest are collected through port sampling effort in Southcentral Alaska and creel surveys and port sampling in Southeast Alaska.
-These data are provided annually to the International Pacific Halibut Commission for use in an annual stock assessment, and to the North Pacific Fishery Management Council.
-The council has used the information in the design and analysis of regulations for the sport charter fishery.
+Data on the recreational fishery and harvest are collected through port sampling in Southcentral Alaska and creel surveys and port sampling in Southeast Alaska.
+Harvest estimates are provided annually to the International Pacific Halibut Commission for use in an annual stock assessment, and to the North Pacific Fishery Management Council.
+The council's Scientific and Statistical Committee has periodically reviewed the states estimation and projection methods, and the council has used the information in the design and analysis of regulations for the sport charter fishery (Contact Scott Meyer).